-Market Structure refers to the manner in which companies across an industry are organised and the competitive moves adopted by different players.
-It has a significant bearing on the pricing power and profit margins.
+Market Structure refers to the manner in which companies across an industry are organised and the competitive positioning of the different players.
+It has a significant bearing on the pricing power and profitability margins.
 The key points to be analysed are:

-- The number of players in the sector both organized and unorganized - The basis on which different players compete Price, Innovation or catering to specific customer segments, branding etc. - Extent of competition and its impact on price For e.g. in the detergent market, competition is intense among the organized and unorganized players.
-This puts pressure on the pricing and hence margins - Entry barriers -Capital expenditure, marketing and distribution network, production facilities, branding, captive raw material sources, licensing etc - Elasticity of demand the response of consumers to price changes (Do consumers switch to a competitor in response to price increase by a specific player?
-Do they reduce their purchase of a specific product if the price increase across the industry?
-Are they indifferent to modest price increases?) - Presence of product substitutes and complements - Manufacturing process different product formats, technology used, availability of raw materials and price variation, pricing power of supplier, environmental and safety hazards - d.
-Regulatory Environment
+- The number of players in the sector both organized and unorganized- Competition, Monopoly, Duopoly, Oligopoly etc. - The competitive strategies of different players- Price, Innovation or catering to specific customer segments, branding etc. - Extent of competition from overseas players (imports) and its impact on price. - Entry barriers- Capital expenditure, marketing and distribution network, production facilities, branding, captive raw material sources, licensing etc. - Elasticity of demand- The response of consumers to price changes. - Presence of product substitutes and complements. - Manufacturing process- different product formats, technology used, availability of raw materials and price variation, pricing power of supplier, environmental and safety hazards.